Skip to main content

 val houses = house @* {} ($.to_struct());

-This will result in joins with both entities garage and house_key.
+This joins both garage and house_key entities.
 If these are not needed in the function, we should be more explicit in the at-expression:

 struct house_info {